LoreStudio-Charles/Virtue/README.md

 Curious, you edge closer and see a younger girl, Lily, sitting alone on a swing with tears streaming down her cheeks.
 A violin lies haphazardly discarded in the mud nearby.
 Older children are mocking her for not knowing how to play the instrument.
 You feel a tug at your heart; you know how it feels for someone to make fun of you.
 Seeing someone else endure such pain stings.
 ##### Option Cards
 YMarch up to those bullies in a display of **Justice** and tell them to stop.
 It would take great courage and might mean facing their anger, but standing up for what is right is something that you believe in.
 Approach Lily gently, sit with her, and offer her words of comfort.
-In an act of **Humility**, you could share your own experiences of feeling left out, showing her that she’s not alone.
+In an act of **Humility**, you could share your own experiences of feeling left out, showing her that she's not alone.
 This choice might not stop the bullying immediately, but it would lift her spirits and affirm her worth.
 Teach Lily the value of **Perseverance** through our sufferings and remind her that everyone starts somewhere.
 You could invite her to play with you, showing her that persistence can lead to improvement and new friendships.
 ##### Footer
 You weigh your options.
 Taking a deep breath, you decide to step forward, your heart pounding with determination.
 What happens next is up to you.

 #### Charity, Faith, or Valor
 As you stroll along the narrow path leading from your family's small farm into the village of Swansea, the sun hangs low in the sky, casting golden rays across the fields.
 You're lost in thought about the day's chores when you hear a commotion near the marketplace.
 Curiosity piqued, you quicken your steps.
 When you arrive, you see a crowd gathered around a wooden cart that has toppled over.
-A merchant's wares are strewn across the ground—a vibrant array of fruits, fabrics, and trinkets.
+A merchant's wares are strewn across the ground.
+A vibrant array of fruits, fabrics, and trinkets.
 Among the crowd, you spot a figure struggling to gather the spilled goods: an elderly woman, her frail hands shaking as she tries to lift a crate filled with fragile pottery.
 Some villagers laugh, pointing at the woman's misfortune instead of helping her—a pang of discomfort twists in your stomach.
 Memories of your family's struggles resurface, reminding you of the kindness shown in your times of need.
 ##### Option Cards
 Rush forward, in an act of **Charity**, and offer to help the woman gather her things.
 You could encourage others to join in, spreading goodwill in the face of mockery.
 It feels right to lend a hand, regardless of the scornful looks from the crowd.